Universal principles of cell population growth follow from local contact inhibition: Results

-We ran the ABM with $\lambda \omega = 0.1$ and $\delta = 0.001$, and with the same fitting procedure as described for the handling of the {\em in vitro} data.
-We then computed analogous statistics comparing goodness-of-fit, comparing growth rate vs.~number of neighbors (Figure \ref{experiment_results}C-D).
+In the agent-based model, migration is implemented as a simple random walk with exclusion, and it regulates spatial correlations: low migration preserves geometric constraints on proliferation, whereas high migration suppresses correlations, enabling a mean-field description of neighborhood occupancy.
+We ran the ABM with $\lambda \omega = 0.1$ and $\delta = 0.001$, applying the same fitting procedure described to handle the {\em in vitro} data.
+We then computed analogous statistics comparing goodness-of-fit, comparing growth rate vs.~number of neighbors (Figure \ref{fig:experiment_results}E, F).
 We found, as predicted, that higher initial confluency improves Gompertz's goodness-of-fit (relative to generalized logistic) and that the fits also improve as $\omega \to 0$.
-However, the Gompertz-based procedure never reached the same goodness-of-fit as generalized logistic (compare this to Figure \ref{experiment_results}A).
-These differences in goodness-of-fit likely stem from the fact that it is difficult to give a natural rule to drive an ABM framework below a single cell as the birth neighborhood.
-Despite this discrepancy, the general trend of improvement of fit with increasing initial confluence and decreasing number of neighbors is consistent with the theoretical model.
+However, the Gompertz-based fitting procedure never reached the same goodness-of-fit as generalized logistic (compare this to Figure \ref{fig:experiment_results}C).
+These differences in goodness-of-fit likely stem from the difficulty of providing a natural rule to drive an ABM framework at the single-cell level using the birth neighborhood.
+Despite this discrepancy, the general trend of fit improvement with increasing initial confluence and decreasing number of neighbors is consistent with the theoretical model.
+For examples see Supplemental Figure S4.

-We then looked at the relationship between growth rate and number of neighbors; using linear regression, we recaptured the growth law given to the ABM, by noting that if we take the log of both sides of $\lambda \omega = 0.1$ and solve, we obtain $\log \omega = -(\ln \lambda + 2.30)$) (see Figure \ref{experiment_results}D).
+We then looked at the relationship between growth rate and number of neighbors; using linear regression, we recaptured the growth law given to the ABM, by noting that if we take the log of both sides of $\lambda \omega = 0.1$ and solve, we obtain $\log \omega = -(\ln \lambda + 2.30)$) (see Figure \ref{fig:experiment_results}F).
 However, we also observed an interesting trend within the groups defined by fixed birth neighborhood $\omega$.
-Instead of looking at the aggregate, if consider each value of $\omega$ individually and use linear regression, the slopes appear to approach a value of of -1, which implies an inverse-power law.
+Instead of looking at the aggregate, if we consider each value of $\omega$ individually and fit a linear regression, the slopes approach -1, which implies an inverse-power law.
 Both the cell lines and \emph{in silico} ABM simulations show a change in slope of the population surface growth, trending towards an inverse power law as $\omega$ decreases.
-We discuss this relationship in detail in section \ref{discussion}.
+We discuss this relationship in more detail in Section \ref{discussion}.